corda/corda-docs/content/en/docs/corda-os/4.7/business-network-membership.md

 * With prior request from the prospective member.
 * Without prior request from the prospective member.

-You can also onboard and activate memberships in batches using [Composite flows](#onboard-and-activate-members-with-composite-flows)
+You can also onboard and activate memberships in batches using [Composite flows](#onboard-and-activate-members-with-composite-flows).

 ### Onboard a new member with prior request

 You can make joining a business network a two-step process, in which prospective members must first send a request to join the network.
 The request can then be approved by the relevant parties, and the member is added.

-### Step 1 - prospective member sends a membership request
+#### Step 1 - prospective member sends a membership request

-1. The Corda node wishing to join must run the ```RequestMembershipFlow``` either from the node shell or any other RPC client.
+1. The Corda node wishing to join must run the `RequestMembershipFlow` either from the node shell or any other RPC client.
-2. As a result of a successful run, a membership is created with a *PENDING* status and all authorised members will be notified of any future operations involving it.
+2. As a result of a successful run, a membership is created with a `PENDING` status and all authorised members will be notified of any future operations involving it.
 3. The prospective member awaits action to activate their membership by an authorised member of the network.

 Until activated by an authorised party, such as a Business Network Operator (BNO), the newly generated membership can neither be used nor grant the requesting node any permissions in the business network.

 **RequestMembershipFlow arguments**:

-- ```authorisedParty``` Identity of authorised member from whom membership activation is requested
+- `authorisedParty`: Identity of authorised member from whom membership activation is requested.
-- ```networkId``` ID of the Business Network that potential new member wants to join
+- `networkId`: ID of the Business Network that potential new member wants to join.
-- ```businessIdentity``` Optional custom business identity to be given to membership
+- `businessIdentity`: Optional custom business identity to be given to the membership.
-- ```notary``` Identity of the notary to be used for transactions notarisation.
-If not specified, first one from the whitelist will be used
+- `notary`: Identity of the notary to be used for transactions notarisation.
+If not specified, the first one from the whitelist will be used.

 *Example*: